replicatedhq/chartsmith/ARCHITECTURE.md

 ## Workers
 - The go code is where we put all workers.
 - Jobs for workers are enqueued and scheduled using postgres notify and a work_queue table.
 - Status from the workers is communicated via Centrifugo messages to the client.

+## AI Architecture

+AI functionality is split between TypeScript and Go:

+- **TypeScript (Vercel AI SDK)**: Handles intent classification and conversational chat streaming via `/api/chat`
+- **Go (Anthropic SDK)**: Handles plan generation and plan execution (file edits via computer use)

+See `chartsmith-app/ARCHITECTURE.md` for detailed AI integration documentation.